 What are roundworms?

-Roundworms have long, round bodies and can be different sizes, depending on the type.
+Roundworms have long, round bodies and can be of different sizes, depending on the type.
 The eggs or larvae (newly hatched roundworms) often live in infected soil or stool (poop).

 What is a parasite?